-Define vision Identify the priorities your company wants to achieve using apprenticeships, such as expanded talent sources, closing skills gap or improving retention.
+Define vision Identify the priorities your company wants to achieve using apprenticeships, such as expanded talent sources or community development.
 Confirm the vision with leadership and key stakeholders and use research on existing, established models to inform your program.

-Identify opportunities Consider what roles and locations are best suited to the program's goals.
-Apprenticeship roles should fill actual talent demands and present the opportunity to successfully equip an apprentice to fill that demand through skills-based, on-the-job learning and training.
+Identify opportunities Consider what roles and locations are best suited to the program's goals Apprenticeship roles should fill actual talent demands and present the opportunity to successfully equip an apprentice to fill that demand through skills-based, on-the-job learning and training.
 Consider strategic locations with local leadership support.